 I continue to work with my advisor Professor Peter Pedroni on translating the concepts beyond the scope of wine to broader research pertaining to high-end goods.
-In fact, I’m going to the American Association of Wine Economists Meeting in Bordeaux to present on this in June!
-In preparing a paper for conference submission, we treat information from expert reviews of high-end goods as a part of a broader signal extraction problem tackled by consumers of such goods.
-(More to come on this soon…) During June 2015, I presented this ongoing work at the interdisciplinary Connected Life Conference at Oxford University, which fostered collaboration with computer scientists, sociologists, and other researchers.
+In fact, I’m going to the American Association of Wine Economists Meeting in Bordeaux to present on this in June!8 In preparing a paper for conference submission, we treat information from expert reviews of high-end goods as a part of a broader signal extraction problem tackled by consumers of such goods.
+During June 2015, I presented this ongoing work at the interdisciplinary Connected Life Conference at Oxford University, which fostered collaboration with computer scientists, sociologists, and other researchers.9

-Part IIc: Working at the intersection of law and economics @ Stanford
+2.c.
+Working at the intersection of law & econ @ Stanford

-On a related note, I am currently working on a project that uses a statistical technique called synthetic controls (see Abadie & Gardeazabal 2003 and Abadie, Diamond, & Hainmueller 2009) to look at the impact of right-to-carry laws on crime in the United States.
+On a related note, I am currently working on a project that uses a statistical technique called synthetic controls12 to look at the impact of right-to-carry laws on crime in the United States.
 The impact of right-to-carry gun laws on crime has been debated within both the academic community and the public sphere for decades.
 To address some of the inherent weaknesses of panel data models, we are using the aforementioned synthetic controls methodology, a methodology that generates counterfactual units by creating a weighted combination of similar (in terms of the pre-treatment period) control units.
 Panel data studies are often extremely sensitive to minor changes in choices of explanatory variables.
 Therefore, by working on new approaches to these sorts of questions, we seek out methods that generate robust results that have the potential to help guide policy decisions in pivotal areas, where slicing and dicing numbers can be done to fit virtually any policy agenda.
 The broader impacts of creating robust decision-making processes for analyzing the impact of controversial policies is one of the aspects of economics about which I am most passionate.

 During PhD visits, it is common to pitch your interests to professors.
 At the macro level (and using some slick economics jargon), I am most interested in behavioral economics, and applied microeconomics.
 Applied microeconomics is a lovably large umbrella term that easily contains both urban economics, and law and economics, and, therefore, the previous sentence adequately articulates both my interest in the effects of psychological/social/cognitive/emotional factors on decision making as well as the application of microeconomic theory to the study of crime, cities, law, and education.
 (That undoubtedly leaves space for a lot of potential research topics!)